choyiny/cscc09.com/content/project.md

 2. Backend: Your API must be RESTful where appropriate.
 3. Deployment: Be deployed on a Cloud VM such as a DigitalOcean droplet, AWS Lightsail VM, etc. Do not deploy on Kubernetes, or non VMs like Heroku.

-Furthermore, the project must complete at least 3.5 complexity points per team member rounded down.
+Furthermore, the project must complete at least 3 complexity points per team member.
-(i.e. 7 complexity points for 2 people, 10 complexity points for 3 people)
+(i.e. 6 complexity points for 2 people, 9 complexity points for 3 people)

 Note that this project is not a hackathon project, and you will be graded based on successful application of concepts as learnt in this course.